Physics & Computer Science

 Due:

-Laurier is committed to a culture of integrity within and beyond the classroom.
-This culture values honesty, integrity, reliability, fairness, caring, respect, accountability, responsibility and citizenship.
+5. Academic Integrity: Laurier is committed to a culture of integrity within and beyond the classroom.
+This culture values trustworthiness (e.g., honesty, integrity, reliability), fairness, caring, respect, responsibility and citizenship.
 Together, we have a shared responsibility to uphold this culture in our academic and nonacademic behaviour.
-It is expected that all students will follow assignment instructions and will adhere to Laurier’s regulations with respect to Academic Integrity.
-As a Laurier student, you are responsible for familiarizing yourself with this policy and the accompanying penalty guidelines, some of which may appear on your transcript if there is a finding of misconduct.
+The University has a defined policy with respect to academic misconduct.
+As a Laurier student you are responsible for familiarizing yourself with this policy and the accompanying penalty guidelines, some of which may appear on your transcript if there is a finding of misconduct.
+The relevant policy can be found at Laurier's academic integrity website along with resources to educate and support you in upholding a culture of integrity.
+Ignorance is not a defense.

 The following, but not limited to, are violations of Laurier’s Academic Code of Conduct: